MaayanLab/biojupies/README.md

 Automated generation of Jupyter Notebooks for RNA-seq data analysis via user interface.

-RNA-seq analysis plugins available at https://github.com/MaayanLab/biojupies-plugins.
+Source code for the RNA-seq analysis plugins available at https://github.com/MaayanLab/biojupies-plugins.

 ### Overview
 1. [What is BioJupies?](#what-is-biojupies)